Peta Spyrou

 Faculty of Arts, Business, Law and Economics

 I have an academic interest in research topics affecting structurally vulnerable members of society.
 I typically consider these issues from socio-legal perspectives and primarily focus on disability rights.
-This interest has led me to work with the South Australian Law Reform Institute on its supported decision making reference which commenced in March 2024.
+This interest has led me to work with the South Australian Law Reform Institute on its supported decision-making reference, which commenced in March 2024.
 Further, my doctoral research, which was conferred in May 2023, explores how three equality bodies in Australia attempt to resolve the disability discrimination complaints of primary and secondary students with disability-related challenging behaviour.
 My interest and involvement in the disability community has been developed through my previous industry experience as a support worker.

+As an emerging expert in disability discrimination, education policy, and dispute resolution, I am deeply intrigued by the intersection of these critical areas.
+My interest goes beyond my academic expertise—I aspire to create brave and inclusive environments for diverse learners, providing an opportunity for my students to actively engage in their studies.
 I have teaching experience in compulsory and elective subjects in law, across both undergraduate and postgraduate courses.
 Before academia, I worked at the Parliament of South Australia, first as a Research Officer to two standing committees of the House of Assembly, and then later as the Legal Research Officer in the Parliament Research Library.

 I have a Bachelor of Laws (Honours) degree from the University of South Australia, graduating with First Class Honours.
 I completed my GDLP with the Law Society of South Australia, and have been admitted to the Supreme Court of South Australia as a legal practitioner.
 I also have experience as a Director of Equality Lawyers – a law firm based in Adelaide, specialising in providing legal advice to people with disabilities and their supporters.
 I held this role from 2021 to late 2023.